Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 kubectl exec -it -n chtest chi-demo-main-0-0-0 -- clickhouse-client
 ```

-Useful for checking what CHOps should be seeing:
+Useful to check what CHOps should be seeing:

 ```sql
 SELECT cluster, shard_num, replica_num, host_name FROM system.clusters;